 A great community

 Software engineering is often a highly collaborative exercise, and most engineers benefit from being part of a creative community.

 Make sure you're supporting a strong community environment amongst your own team by breaking down silos, and promoting teamwork.
 Encourage the team to participate in community events in your area, and get to know other people who are working to solve equally interesting problems.

 If there aren't any communities local to you, encourage participation in online developer communities like Stack Overflow, Reddit's /r/progamming, and of course, GitHub are just a few of many vibrant developer communities.

 Nobody likes spinning their wheels.

-This is true for most anyone, but it's especially important that software developers to see the real impact their work is making — whether it's their impact on their team, customers, the organization, or the world at large.
+This is true for most anyone, but it's especially important that software developers to see the real impact their work is making — whether it's QA engineers seeing the impact on their team, iOS developers knowing App Store downloads, PMs interviewing customers, CTOs understanding their teams influence within the organization, or CEOs sharing the team's affect on the world at large.